Richard Dix

 Richard Dix (born Ernst Carlton Brimmer; July 18, 1893 – September 20, 1949) was an American motion picture actor who achieved popularity in both silent and sound film.
 His standard on-screen image was that of the rugged and stalwart hero.
 He was nominated for the Academy Award for Best Actor for his lead role in the Best Picture-winning epic Cimarron (1931).

+Dix appeared in 101 film roles, credited from his first appearance.
+Plagued by alcoholism, he died at 56, just two years after his film career had ended.

 Early life

-Dix was born on July 18, 1893, in Saint Paul, Minnesota.
+Dix was born Ernst Carlton Brimmer on July 18, 1893, in Saint Paul, Minnesota.
+He received his schooling there, intending to become a surgeon to please his father.

-He was educated there and, to please his father, studied to be a surgeon.
-His obvious acting talent in his school dramatic club led him to leading roles in most of the school plays.
 Standing 6 feet and weighing 180 pounds, Dix excelled in sports, especially football and baseball.
+His obvious acting talent in his school dramatic club also led him to leading roles in most of the school plays.
 After a year at the University of Minnesota, he took a position at a bank, and trained for the stage in the evening.
 His professional start was with a local stock company, and this led to similar work in New York City.
 He then went to Los Angeles and became leading man for the Morosco Stock Company.
 His success there earned him a contract with Paramount Pictures.